afiqzx/arduino_uno_r4_wifi_rust/README.md

 > A template for building applications for ARM Cortex-M microcontrollers

-This project is developed and maintained by the [Cortex-M team][team].
+The original template is developed and maintained by the [Cortex-M team][team].
+I am merely making this easy to be used by Arduino UNO R4 Wifi.

 ## Dependencies